elusivecodes/FyreServer/README.md

 **Is Valid**

-Determine if the uploaded file is valid.
+Determine whether the uploaded file is valid.

 ```php
 $isValid = $uploadedFile->isValid();